 Read Natural England’s.

-Give notice and get consent to carry out operations on your land
+Get consent to carry out operations on your land

-You must get permission to carry out the listed operations on your land in a SSSI.
+You must get permission to carry out:

 If you apply to the Forestry Commission for a felling licence within a SSSI, you’ll need Natural England’s consent.
 This is for operations not described in the licence, such as where vehicles cross the SSSI to get to the felling location.